 This morning we continue our cruise to the island of Brač, more precisely to the town of Bol, a typical Dalmatian fishermen’s village converted into a tourist destination.
 Bol is certainly best known for its famous Zlatni rat beach (Golden horn), a natural phenomenon that with its specific form dominates the other beaches of Croatia.
 Hike or rent a scooter up to Vidova Gora for a spectacular view of Bol and surroundings.
 Overnight in Bol.

 Optional: Visit the Dragon’s Cave, so called after one of the reliefs found inside.
 The guide takes you up to the cave, pointing out other significant sites on the way, explains the relevance of the carvings found inside the cave’s four rooms and gives an insight into the way the monks adapted to their harsh surroundings.
 On your way down you will pass the vineyards, have an arranged transfer to the local wine cellar and enjoy a wine tasting of the island’s most popular brands such as pošip and plavac mali.
 (Included: English speaking guide, transfer, wine tasting)’

 Day 9 – BOL (BRAČ ISLAND) – OMIŠ

-Omis is a small town and harbor in Central Dalmatian located between Split and Makarska, situated at the mouth of the Cetina River and surrounded with massive gorges.
-In the past it was notorious because of the pirates of Omis whose ships were a centuries-long symbol of retaliation, courage and strength.
+Omis is a small town and harbor in Central Dalmatian located between Split and Makarska, situated at the mouth of the Cetina River and surrounded by massive gorges.
+In the past, it was notorious because of the pirates of Omis whose ships were a centuries-long symbol of retaliation, courage, and strength.
 The proud and turbulent Omis history can be found on every corner of the Omis Riviera.
 Omis churches and Omis fortresses are silent stone reminders of the power and the might of the once infamous pirates.
 Today, Omis is one of the most beautiful places along Croatia’s Adriatic Coast.

 Day 10 – OMIŠ – SPLIT